What is "ground"?

 The final thing to be considered is the chassis ground.
 You only want your buss to connect to chassis ground at one point, either at the power supply first filter cap or at the other end of the buss at the input jack.

-If you instead ground the buss at the input jack, you don't need to use an isolated jack and you don't need the capacitor.
+If you instead ground the buss at the input jack, which is usually best for EMI/RFI you don't need to use an isolated jack and you don't need the capacitor.
 However, you *must* solder the input side of the buss to the chassis right at the input jack.
 Do not, under any circumstances, depend on the jack nut and lockwasher to provide the ground.
 They will loosen or corrode over time and you'll get massive hum.
 Do not connect both the input jack and the first power supply ground to the chassis (or any other point, for that matter) or you will get low-level ground loop hum.

-One last point - the output transformer secondary "common" should be run directly to the shield connection of the output jack (preferably using an isolated jack), not to the buss.
+One more point - the output transformer secondary "common" should be run directly to the shield connection of the output jack (preferably using an isolated jack), not to the buss.
 Then run a second wire from the output jack shield connection over to the buss at the point where the global negative feedback is implemented (usually the phase inverter ground point).
 If the amp is not using global negative feedback, just run the wire over to first filter cap ground.
 This keeps the heavy output stage currents flowing in a loop from the secondary of the output transformer to the speaker and back, keeping them out of the sensitive preamp or buss ground circuits, and off of the chassis.
 The wire back to the phase inverter carries no significant current, but provides the "reference" ground for the feedback loop to work properly.

 Lastly, the AC mains "safety" ground should connect to the chassis with a short wire.
 It should not be tied to the buss at any point.